tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/second_case.md

 Building on your [crash debugging skills from the First Case](./first_case.md), you'll now face a completely different challenge: a **logic bug** that produces incorrect results without crashing.

 **The debugging shift:**

 - **First Case**: Clear crash signals (`CUDA_ERROR_ILLEGAL_ADDRESS`) guided your investigation
 - **Second Case**: No crashes, no error messages - just subtly wrong results that require detective work

-This intermediate-level debugging challenge teaches you to investigate **algorithmic errors** using `LayoutTensor` operations, where the program runs successfully but produces wrong output - a much more common (and trickier) real-world debugging scenario.
+This intermediate-level debugging challenge covers investigating **algorithmic errors** using `LayoutTensor` operations, where the program runs successfully but produces wrong output - a much more common (and trickier) real-world debugging scenario.

 **Prerequisites**: Complete [Mojo GPU Debugging Essentials](./essentials.md) and [Detective Work: First Case](./first_case.md) to understand CUDA-GDB workflow and systematic debugging techniques.
 Make sure you've run `pixi run setup-cuda-gdb` or similar symlink is available